dekuNukem/PicoRC/og_mac.md

 ### Soldering Notes

+**DON'T START YET!!!** Keep reading :)

 Nothing too tricky in this kit, all basic through-hole stuff.

 If this is your first time, a few tips:

 * Make sure your soldering iron has **proper temperature control**, NOT the cheap ones with just a power switch!
 They get way too hot and will damage the PCB.

-* Use **leaded solder**, much easier to work with.

-* Set the temperature around 320C / 600F
+* Use **leaded solder**.
+Temperature around 320C / 600F

-* Use plenty of flux, makes everything much easier.
+* Use plenty of flux to make things easier.
 You can clean it off afterwards.

 * [This video](https://www.youtube.com/watch?v=AqvHogekDI4) covers the basics pretty well, you can also watch others by searching `how to solder`.

-* Try your local makerspace or university lab!
+* Try your local makerspace or university lab too!

 ### Assembly